-In the Organic Analytic Laboratory at DRI our main specialty is sampling and detailed chemical analysis of organic air pollutants.
+In the Organic Analytic Laboratory at DRI, our main specialty is sampling and detailed chemical analysis of organic air pollutants.
 Our team has more than 20 years of experience in this area.

-E-cigarette research is new for us, but involves similar sampling and analytical techniques.
+E-cigarette research is new for us but involves similar sampling and analytical techniques.
 Having seen advertisements for e-cigarettes that claimed they are safe because liquids contain only FDA approved ingredients, we decided to apply our expertise to see what is in e-cigarette vapors.
-This resulted in publication of the first set of results concerning the role of flavorings in aldehyde formation during vaping.
+This resulted in the publication of the first set of results concerning the role of flavorings in aldehyde formation during vaping.

 Following the publication of our paper, we received a lot of attention from media, the blogosphere, and individual vapers.
 This shows the importance of the problem and we are pleased to have made a contribution to the ongoing discussion of the pros and cons of vaping.